rbw/aiosnow/docs/reference/models/index.rst

 Models
 ======

-To perform API operations, a Model object must first be created.
-This is done either via a :class:`~aiosnow.Client` factory method, or by importing and instantiating the desired concrete Model directly.
+To perform ServiceNow API operations, a *Model* object must first be created.
+This is done via either a :class:`~aiosnow.Client` factory method, or by importing and instantiating the desired concrete *Model* directly.

-Concrete built-in Models, such as those of :class:`~aiosnow.models.table.TableModel` type, are modelled after default ServiceNow API resources.
+Concrete builtin Models, such as those of :class:`~aiosnow.models.table.TableModel` type, are modelled after default ServiceNow API resources.

 .. toctree::